-Parenting a child with Autism forced me to confront my own sinful nature—to look deep inside the dark, hidden corners of my heart and bring my prideful motives out into the open.
-It forced me to clearly see the idols I was unwittingly bowing down to and the areas of my heart and life that were in desperate need of the transformative power of God.
+Parenting a child with Autism forced me to confront my own sinful nature.
+It made me look deep inside the dark, hidden corners of my heart.
+I had to bring my prideful motives out into the open.
+The experienced forced me to clearly see the idols I was unwittingly bowing down to.
+It showed me the areas of my heart that were in desperate need of the transformative power of God.

-It wasn’t my child that needed to change—it was me.
+Clearly, it wasn’t my child that needed to change—it was me.
 And God knew it.
-He may have not given me the ‘perfect’ child—for such a child doesn’t exist—but He had given me the child that was perfect for me.
+He may have not given me the ‘perfect’ child—for such a child doesn’t exist.
+But He had given me the child that was perfect for me.

 One that would direct me back to Him, seeking daily the strength, patience, and wisdom I needed to face every new challenge and parent this precious child with grace and love.

-Among so much more, through this daughter of mine, Christ would finally help loosen the chains of my striving and perfectionism, and help me find peace.
+Among so much more, through this daughter of mine, Christ would finally help loosen the chains of my striving and perfectionism.
+And thus, He would help me find peace.

 Parenting a child—any child—brings with it its own unique challenges.
-Being their advocate and their biggest cheerleader in a world full of people who simply don’t see them the way you do can be exhausting, defeating work.
+Being their advocate in a world of people who don’t see them the way you do can be exhausting.
 The pursuit of ‘normalcy’ can be an ever-present temptation.

-Yet, repeatedly, God draws us back to His Word, inviting us to look upon our offspring with fresh eyes—with His eyes.
-For when we love them the way He loves us, we, in turn, point them back toward their Father, and show them who and Whose they truly are.
+Yet, repeatedly, God draws us back to His Word.
+He invites us to look upon our offspring with fresh eyes—with His eyes.
+For when we love them the way He loves us, we point them back toward their Father.
+We show them who and Whose they truly are.

-As I sat in that meeting room, holding my breath as the chairperson prepared to speak, I wanted more than anything for them to see my daughter as I saw her—fearfully and wonderfully made.
-To see the potential and possibilities in the midst of the challenges presented before them.
+As I sat in that meeting room, I held my breath.
+Before the chairperson prepared to speak, I prayed more than anything for them to see my daughter as I saw her—fearfully and wonderfully made.
+I wanted them to see the potential and possibilities in the midst of the challenges presented before them.
 To see her, as she truly was, and love her for it.